 ISRO’s Mars Orbiter Mission (Mangalyan), India

-The core objectives of the Mangalyan spacecraft include discovering technical aspects relating to the surface, features, morphology, mineralogy and atmosphere on the planet Mars, with the help of locally developed scientific instruments.
+The core objectives of the Mangalyan spacecraft include discovering technical aspects relating to the surface, features, morphology, mineralogy and atmosphere on Mars, with the help of locally developed scientific instruments.

-ISRO aims to gather data to establish how Martian weather systems work and know what happened to the water that is supposed to have been formerly present on Mars.
+ISRO aims to gather data to establish how Martian weather systems work and know what happened to the water that is supposed to have been formerly present on the planet.
 It will also search for methane, which is an important chemical in life processes.

-At $73m (INR 4.5bn), India's Mars mission is considered as the cheapest by any nation.
-The NASA's Mars Atmosphere and Volatile EvolutioN (MAVEN) spacecraft, with an estimated cost of $485m, is also scheduled for launch in November 2013.
+At $73m (INR 4.5bn), India's Mars mission is considered to be the cheapest by any nation.
+The Nasa's Mars Atmosphere and Volatile EvolutioN (MAVEN) spacecraft, with an estimated cost of $485m, was launched on 18 November 2013.

 Design of India's Mars orbiter spacecraft

 The MOM spacecraft was designed and manufactured by ISRO Satellite Centre (ISAC) located at Peenya Industrial Estates in Bengaluru, India.
-It spacecraft was fitted with similar core structure and systems which were used in Chandrayaan-1 Moon orbiter mission by ISRO.
+The spacecraft is fitted with similar core structure and systems which were used in Chandrayaan-1 Moon orbiter mission by ISRO.

-The MOM spacecraft has a launch mass of about 1,340kg. including a dry mass of 475kg, a payload mass of 15kg and a fuel load of 852kg.
+The MOM spacecraft has a launch mass of 1,340kg including a dry mass of 475kg, a payload mass of 15kg, and a fuel load of 852kg.
 It is equipped with a single deployable solar array with three panels each measuring 1.4m x 1.8m in size.
 It also includes a yoke and drive mechanism.

 The solar array will provide 840W of electrical power to the spacecraft at Mars, and also charging for a lithium ion battery with a capacity of 36 amp-hours.

 The spacecraft is based on the I-1K satellite bus platform manufactured by ISRO.
-The satellite bus is cuboidal and features composite and metallic honeycomb sandwich panels.
+The satellite bus is cuboidal, featuring composite and metallic honeycomb sandwich panels.